MeatwareMonster/MoreDefenses/MoreDefenses/Package/README.md

 Showcase and full guide: https://www.youtube.com/watch?v=xA5IqVY_Msc

-Tested fully with dedicated servers, and only required by clients.
+Tested with dedicated servers, and only required by clients.
 But probably don't take turrets where people don't want them.

 Works very well with ValheimRAFT to create gunboats.